 If you’ve ever wondered can you freeze spinach and how to freeze fresh spinach… well freezing spinach couldn’t be easier!
 These are two quick and easy methods that I like to use for freezing fresh spinach leaves.
 Frozen spinach is great to cook with and add to smoothies, but once thawed it’s wilted and soggy so it’s not really suitable for adding to salads or sandwiches.

-I like to freeze spinach leaves for smoothies so I always have a stash in the freezer to pop into my morning smoothies.
+I like to freeze the leaves for smoothies so I always have a stash in the freezer to pop into my morning smoothies.
 Here’s how….it’s super easy!

-1. Rinse Spinach: Rinse raw spinach to remove dirt and debris and to discard brown looking and soggy leaves.
+1. Rinse.
+Rinse under cold water to remove dirt and debris and to discard brown looking and soggy leaves.

-2. Dry Spinach: Either pat the spinach dry with paper towels, or use a salad spinner to separate the liquid from the leaves.
+2. Dry.
+Either pat dry with paper towels, or use a salad spinner to separate the liquid from the leaves.
 (I love my salad spinner!)

-3. Freezer Bags: Mark the date on the outside of your freezer bag.
-Place the rinsed and dried baby spinach leaves in freezer bags, filling them up about 2/3 of the way.
+3. Freezer Bags.
+Mark the date on the outside of your freezer bag.
+Place the rinsed and dried leaves in freezer bags, filling them up about 2/3 of the way.
 Press out as much air as you can while you seal.

-4. Freeze Spinach: Put the spinach filled freezer bags in the freezer and store for up to 1 month.
+4. Freeze.
+Put the freezer bags in the freezer and store for up to 1 month.

-5. Add to Smoothies: No need to thaw, just add the frozen spinach leaves right from the freezer to your blender when making smoothies.
+5. Add to Smoothies.
+No need to thaw, just add the frozen leaves right from the freezer to your blender when making smoothies.

 Freezing Blanched Spinach

-For spinach that I plan on adding to soups, stews and skillets, I first blanch the baby spinach leaves then freeze them in ice cube trays so these little frozen spinach cubes can be added to recipes on a whim.
+For spinach that I plan on adding to soups, stews and skillets, I first blanch the leaves then freeze them in ice cube trays so these little cubes can be added to recipes on a whim.
 One pound of spinach will wilt down to about 1 cup when blanched.
-I use these spinach cubes a lot!!!
+I use these cubes a lot!!!
 They’re super handy to have stashed in the freezer!

 2. Chop: Coarsely chop spinach discarding any long and tough stems.
 (The spinach will be in bite-sized and more manageable pieces while it cooks in soups, stews and skillets).